digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 ### Plug Type

-The plug for the lock and the fuel release buttons are a 090 connector, originally manufactured by the companies Yazaki and Sumitomo
+The plug for the lock and the boot release buttons are a 090 connector, originally manufactured by the companies [Yazaki](../../Credits.md#sources) and (historically) Sumitomo

 | Name | Part Number | Notes |
 | --- | --- | --- |